mtranggit/car-catalog/README.md

 3. Run TestCafe from the docker image (on Mac)

-Update prod baseUrl in the testCafe config file `testcafe/testcafeConfig.js` to match the app local network url
+Update test baseUrl in the testCafe config file `testcafe/testcafeConfig.js` to match the app local network url

 From your terminal, navigate to project root directory and run